KianShepherd/wal-cli/README.md

 # wal-cli
-CLI for pywal to control the color backend and wallpaper for my arch setup
+CLI for pywal to control the color backend and wallpaper for my arch setup.

 ## Usage
 wal-cli: command list